legacycheck.org

 17

-After a full life — 60, 70, 80 years across many banks, employers, insurers, and states — the odds that something is sitting somewhere in your loved one's name are far higher than most families assume.
-That is exactly what we check.
+After 60, 70, or 80 years across banks, employers, insurers, and states, the odds that something your loved one meant to pass on is still sitting somewhere in their name are far higher than most families realize.
+The system doesn't reach out.
+It waits.
+And when nobody files the right form, it keeps holding what was meant for you.

 01